Mineral resource base of Kazakhstan

 Dynamics of uranium mining

-Kazatomprom is the undisputed leader in ISR uranium extraction significantly outperforming its main competitors with the production of 11.9 thousand tonnes (over 24% share of global production in 2021) using this method.
+Kazatomprom is the undisputed leader in ISR uranium extraction significantly outperforming its main competitors with the production of 21.2 thousand tonnes in 2022 (on 100% basis) and 11.4 thousand tonnes on an attributable basis (22% of the global uranium mining in 2022)

 A method of in-situ recovery